Beth Ames Altringer Eagle

 Taste Cartographies - No. 1-4

 Taste is used here as a research instrument, not a metaphor.
 Each of the four works (not all shown in images) translates a regional ecological transformation into a reproducible, time-based edible score paired with a data-driven abstract drawing that represents perceived taste.
-Together, an instructional certificate (containing the edible score), a data-driven abstract drawing, and a Bioregional Context Dossier form a single artwork that can be performed, conserved, and collected.
+These works compose original flavors for an installation, using flavor like pigments in a painting, to tell stories of anthropocene terroir.
+The edible materials in Work #3 (shown in images), “From Barrens to Butter”, include sea urchin and ice plant (Carpobrotus edulis) ‘purple skittles’ and ice plant ‘salt’, with sourcing down to named harvesting hands.
+Together, an instructional certificate (containing the edible score), data-driven abstract drawing, and Bioregional Context Dossier form a single artwork that can be performed, conserved, and collected.

 Shared base; past & future.
-All four works share a common, egg-free Sicilian gelato base so differences in taste arise from ecology, not the chassis.
-Sicily’s method—starch base, locust-bean gum, low overrun, rapid hardening—was built for heat and helps retain fragile aromatics (e.g., citrus, pistachio).
-As Santa Barbara warms and dries, this approach serves as a climate analogue, pairing inherited technique with changing ecologies so you can taste where flavor came from—and where it’s going.
-Italian—often Sicilian—immigrants also carried versions of these practices to the West Coast, shaping local ice-cream culture.
+All four of these works share a common ‘base’ so that differences in taste arise from ecology, not the chassis.
+A common base helps the audience parallel taste and perceptually ‘ignore’ shared taste information to focus on differences, much as scientists do when analyzing data.
+Gelato was selected as the material to enhance public engagement; fun expands attention to make room for learning about deeper material.
+The exhibition represents the culmination of a year of the artist’s material explorations that included making 101 custom flavors.
+The adapted Sicilian base—starch base, locust-bean gum, low overrun, rapid hardening—was chosen because it is built for heat and helps retain fragile aromatics (e.g., citrus, pistachio).
+As the Santa Barbara region warms and dries, this approach serves as a climate analogue, pairing inherited technique with changing ecologies so you can taste where flavor came from—and where it’s going.
+Italian—often Sicilian—immigrants also carried versions of these practices to the West Coast, shaping West coast ice-cream culture.
 Etna’s volcanic soils and California’s fire-affected soils differ, but both show how disturbance writes itself into flavor.

 Contact